George Wither: Commonwealth and Restoration

 He became a political and religious writer using verse as his medium.
 He is considered to stand out as a supporter of the Commonwealth who also proposed a more egalitarian social vision.
 His Respublica Anglicana (1650) was a reply to the Anarchia Anglicana (1649) of Theodorus Verax (Clement Walker), a Presbyterian opponent of the Independents.
 It defended 'engagement', the notion that recognition of the Parliamentary regime should be required.

+Wither was a trustee of the Committee for the Sale of the Late King's Goods and was paid £100 in March 1650 for his work making inventories of the former royal palaces.
 A small place given him by the Protector was forfeited after Wither expressed criticism of Cromwell.
 He was involved in 11 court cases, from 1643 to 1661, including Onslow's libel suit over the poem Justiarius Justificatus.
 At the Restoration he was arrested, and remained in prison for three years.

 He was a conforming Anglican; but by this time he had moved closer to the Quakers.
 In Parallelogrammaton (1662) he compared to them as predecessors the prophets Ezekiel and Habakkuk.